- Home

 - you notice changes in their behaviour.

-Let children and young people know it’s okay to have questions at different times, such as during treatment, when you are managing side effects and later during recovery, and to talk about how they feel at anytime.
+Let children know it’s okay to have questions at any time, such as during treatment, and to talk about how they feel whenever they need.

 Where should I tell my children?